osisoft/Edge-Data-Store-Docs/content/overview/omf-quick-start.md

 The next step in writing OMF data is to create an OMF container.
 As with an OMF type, the create container message only needs to be sent once before sending data events, but resending the same definition again does not cause an error.

-To create an OMF container, follow these steps:
+To create an OMF container:

 1. Create an OMF JSON file that defines the container as follows: